Yasir Qadhi

-Yasir Qadhi (formerly known by his kunya Abu Ammaar Yasir Qadhi) (born January 30, 1975) is a Pakistani American Muslim scholar and theologian.
+Yasir Qadhi (born January 30, 1975), formerly known by his Arabic kunya Abu Ammaar Yasir Qadhi (أبو عمار ياسر قاضي), is an American Muslim scholar and theologian.
 He is dean of The Islamic Seminary of America and resident scholar of the East Plano Islamic Center in Plano, Texas.
 He was formerly the dean of AlMaghrib Institute and taught in the religious studies department at Rhodes College.
 He currently serves as chairman of the Fiqh Council of North America.

-Born in Texas to Pakistani Muhajir parents, Qadhi studied chemical engineering at the University of Houston, before studying Hadith and Islamic theology at the Islamic University of Madinah in Saudi Arabia.
+Born in Texas to Pakistani parents, Qadhi grew up in Jeddah, Saudi Arabia.
+He studied chemical engineering at the University of Houston, before studying Hadith and Islamic theology at the Islamic University of Madinah in Saudi Arabia.
 He earned his PhD from Yale University where his dissertation focused on the writings of Ibn Taymiyyah.
 Qadhi has written books and lectured widely on Islam and contemporary Muslim issues, and is considered one of the most influential Muslim scholars in the United States.
 He has also consistently been listed in the annual listicle The 500 Most Influential Muslims.

 Qadhi was previously affiliated with Salafism, but has since left it.
 He now identifies himself as a Wasatist and has been described as such.

-Early years
+Early life and education

-Qadhi was born in Houston, Texas to Pakistani Muhajir parents.
-His father, a doctor by profession, founded the first mosque in the area, while his mother is a microbiologist, both from Karachi in Pakistan and whose ancestral homeland is Uttar Pradesh in India.
-When he was five, the family moved to Jeddah, Saudi Arabia, where he attended local schools.
+Qadhi was born in Houston, Texas to Pakistani parents.
+His father, Mazhar Kazi (1936 - November 23, 2025), a doctor and da'i, helped found the first mosque in the area and published books and pamphlets on Islam, while his mother is a microbiologist, both from Karachi in Pakistan.
+His father migrated from Jabalpur, present-day India to Pakistan.
+His family originated from present-day Uttar Pradesh.
+When he was five, after his father became assistant dean of a medical college, the family moved to Jeddah, Saudi Arabia, where he attended a British school.
+At home, his family would do halaqas of the Qur’an and he had a private hafiz teach him.
 By 15 he had memorized the Qur'an and graduated from high school two years early as class valedictorian.
+He also helped his father with an Islamic publication.
 He returned to the United States, where he earned a B.Sc in Chemical Engineering at the University of Houston.
+He has an elder brother named Ustadh Obaid Kazi.